 - Framing America: A Social History of American Art: Volumes 1 and 2 Frances K. Pohl Read More

-- Nineteenth Century Art: A Critical History Stephen F. Eisenman, Thomas Crow, Brian Lukacher, Linda Nochlin, David Llewellyn Phillips, Frances K. Pohl Read More
+- Nineteenth Century Art: A Critical History Stephen F. Eisenman, Thomas Crow, Brian Lukacher, Linda Nochlin, David L. Phillips, Frances K. Pohl Read More